zoisite-rb/zoisite-rb/guides/source/contributing_to_zoisite.md

 won't get backported to maintenance branches.

-If you'd like feedback on an idea for a feature before doing the work to make a patch, please start a discussion on the [rails-core discussion board](https://discuss.zoisite-rb.org/c/zoisite-core).
+If you'd like feedback on an idea for a feature before doing the work to make a patch, please start a discussion on the [zoisite-core discussion board](https://discuss.zoisite-rb.org/c/zoisite-core).
 You might get no response, which means that everyone is indifferent.
 You might find someone who's also interested in building that feature.
 You might get a "This won't be accepted".
 But it's the proper place to discuss new ideas.
 GitHub